Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 * Uses `psutil` to collect per-disk I/O counters (see Perfdata / Metrics for the full list)
 * On Linux, automatically detects "real" block devices that have mountpoints, filtering out virtual devices
 * Stores counter snapshots in a local SQLite database and calculates deltas between consecutive runs
+* IOPS are the completed read and write operations per second.
+They are reported for graphing only and never alert: they show how much is asked of a disk, not whether it copes.
+A disk that runs into an IOPS limit, for example a cloud volume with a QoS cap, shows a flat IOPS curve at the limit while its latency (await) rises, which is what `--await-warning` catches
 * On the first run, returns "Waiting for more data." until at least two measurements are available
 * After a system reboot, counter values may be lower than the previous measurement.
 The check detects this and returns "Waiting for more data." until the next valid measurement pair
 * Disk I/O bandwidth tracking starts at 10 MiB/sec as a baseline, but stores the highest measured bandwidth, so the `RWmax/s` value adjusts accordingly over time.
 The check may throw warnings during the first major disk activities above 10 MiB/sec until the actual maximum bandwidth of the disk has been determined